-Elvis and Mimi: the two furry friends behind My Favorite Murder (another highly recommended podcast).
+Elvis, Mimi and Dot: the two furry friends behind My Favorite Murder (another highly recommended podcast).
 We most definitely enjoy Elvis, a cross-eyed Siamese cat who loves cookies.
 What a sweet baby angel!

 Need more?
 Just look up #catsofinstagram but I am sure if you are obsessed with cats, that is your favorite hashtag.